corda/corda-docs-portal/content/en/platform/corda/4.8/open-source/key-concepts-vault.md

     * Transaction reporting.
     * Audit and archives, including the ability to perform joins with app-private data, like customer notes.

-Similar to a cryptocurrency wallet, data in your Corda vault can be used to create transactions that send value to another party by combining [fungible states](key-concepts-states.md), and possibly adding a change output that makes the values balance.
+Data in your Corda vault can be used to create transactions that send value to another party by combining [fungible states](key-concepts-states.md), and possibly adding a change output that makes the values balance.
 This process is referred to as ‘coin selection’.

-'Spending' from the vault in this way ensures that transactions respect fungibility rules.
+Spending from the vault in this way ensures that transactions respect fungibility rules.
 The issuer and reference data is preserved as the assets pass from hand to hand.

-## The Archive

-To prevent a node database from being overwhelmed with data, you can use the Archive service to remove all but the minimum required data relating to consumed transactions.
-If you plan your CorDapp design accordingly, you can ensure that your spent states are moved to the archive regularly.
-By using the archive, your vault does not get weighed down by the full backchain data, but retains the essential information to maintain ledger integrity.

-Find out more about the [Archive Service](archive-service.md).

-## Softlocking to prevent double spend attempts

-A feature called **soft locking** provides the ability to automatically or explicitly reserve states to prevent multiple transactions within the same node from trying to use the same output simultaneously.
-Whilst this scenario would ultimately be detected by a notary, *soft locking* provides a mechanism of early detection for such unwarranted and invalid scenarios.
-[Soft Locking](soft-locking.md) describes this feature in detail.

-There is also a facility for attaching descriptive textual notes against any transaction stored in the vault.
+## Data management on and off ledger

 The vault supports the management of data in both authoritative **on-ledger** form and, where appropriate, shadow **off-ledger** form: